Squamish, British Columbia: Industry

 Carbon Engineering, a company focusing on the commercialization of direct air capture technology, is headquartered in Squamish.

 A $5.1 billion electric liquefied natural gas export facility is being built in the area.

 Transit

 Public transportation is provided by the Squamish Transit System; this service is free over the summer to students at school age (elementary and secondary).

-Regional flights are operated from Squamish Airport (YSE) with daily bus service to Vancouver International Airport (YVR) provided by YVR Skylynx for international departures.
+Regional flights are operated from Squamish Airport (YSE).

+Bus service to Vancouver and Vancouver International Airport (YVR) is provided by YVR Skylynx.